Customizing Shopify Shipping Functions for Furniture: The 2026 Guide (No Code Required)

 Frequently Asked Questions

-Q: Can I set different lead times for different variants?
+Q: Can I set different lead times for different variants of the same product?

 Yes.
-If the "Red Velvet" fabric takes 12 weeks but "Grey" is in stock, you simply set different values in their respective lead_time metafields.
+You have total control.
+If the "Red Velvet" fabric takes 12 weeks but "Grey" is in stock, you can manage this by assigning different metafield values, specific SKUs, or variant tags.
 Flare reads the specific variant in the cart and feeds that exact timing into the calendar.

 Q: What happens if a customer buys a "Next Day" lamp and an "8-week" sofa?